jwmount/HyperAQ-1/README.md

   * To get the app installed and running, do the following:

     * edit the config/database.yml file to replace my working credentials with yours.
+Mysql is used, so the mysql server must be installed prior to use.

     * execute the shell command 'dev-run.sh', which will clear all log files, run bundle update, drop the database and rebuild it, including seeds.rb, and finally launch puma in development mode.